Geo-Social Group Queries with Minimum Acquaintance Constraint: Performance Evaluation

-For $GSGQ_{rkNN}$, CR, SaR, and SaR* achieve similar improvement over BR in terms of the query latency and the page access cost as in $GSGQ_{range}$ (see Fig.~\ref{fig:subfig:knnlatency} and Fig.~\ref{fig:subfig:knnio}).
-The improvement becomes more significant for the CPU time.
-Specifically, CR, SaR, and SaR* save $82.1\%$, $86.5\%$, and $86.8\%$ CPU time of $BR$, respectively.
-The result also shows that SaR (resp.
-SaR*) outperforms CR by $16.1\%$ (resp. $35.4\%$) with regard to query latency.
-For $GSGQ_{kNN}$, the improvement on query latency becomes even more significant for SaR and SaR* because of the in-memory optimizations.
+For $GSGQ_{rkNN}$, SaR and SaR* achieve similar improvement over BR and CR in terms of the query running time and the page access cost (see Fig.~\ref{fig:subfig:twknnlatency} and Fig.~\ref{fig:subfig:twknnio}).
+They access much less users in query processing.
+Specifically, SaR and SaR* only check $3.0\%$ users of BR and $3.6\%$ users of CR.
+For $GSGQ_{kNN}$, the improvement on query running time is even more higher for SaR and SaR* because of the in-memory optimizations (see Fig.~\ref{fig:subfig:twknnelatency}).
 That is, compared to BR (resp.
-CR), the methods SaR and SaR* save $68.2\%$ (resp. $65.3\%$) and $70.6\%$ (resp. $67.8\%$) query latency (see Fig.~\ref{fig:subfig:knnelatency}).
-This shows that by optimizing the accessing order of the entries based on the CBRs, a great performance improvement can be achieved.
+CR), SaR and SaR* save $92.5\%$ (resp. $90.4\%$) and $93.5\%$ (resp. $91.7\%$) of query running time.
+This indicates that by optimizing the accessing order of the entries based on the CBRs, a greater performance improvement can be achieved.